 Arrive on time

 - Check traffic and look up parking in the neighborhood to make sure you’re leaving early enough.
-If you have multiple walks in one day, be sure to plan your walks carefully so you have plenty of travel time in between walks.
+If you have multiple walks in one day, be sure to plan your walks carefully so you have plenty of travel time between walks.

-Entering and exiting the home
+Entering and exiting a client’s home

 - You can find information on entering the home in the “home entry instructions” section of the booking confirmation.
 Owners may have hidden keys, door codes, lockboxes or doorman, so make sure to read instructions carefully.